Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Shallow water leafy seadragons are yellow-brown or greenish with dark pink rib bands and green-brown pronounced leafy appendages.
 Those that live in deeper water are dark brown to burgundy red.

 The maximum length of the leafy seadragon is about 35 cm (14 in).

 Fry unroll from their tight position in the egg capsule, coming out tail first.
 They have a very short snout, lack leafy appendages, and are colored silver and black.
-They settle out on the substrate in shallow water where they live off the still attached egg capsule for about two days when their snout is more pronounced and they are ready to start hunting.
+They settle out on the substrate in shallow water where they live off the still-attached egg capsule for about two days until their snout is more pronounced and they are ready to start hunting.